LJacobDev/contact-reminder/dev_notes.md

 # Things to do next

+create useContacts.ts and useInteractions.ts composable, or possibly combine both into one file

+create contact and interaction types or interfaces

 Make initial data stucture for how contacts and interactions will be saved and related to each other

     each contact and each interaction will have a unique ID, probably a UUID type number